SandyZ98/EVCO2/README.md

 devtools::install_github("SandyZ98/EVCO2")
 ```
 ### How to use
-Please check the final report(https://docs.google.com/document/d/1MH8s1ZH_H15_jIEA2GDgmWwwx_fedcp-hY88ixm1nRc/edit) and the documentation and examples for each function in the package.
+Tutorial.Rmd guides the user through how to use the build up and transient mass balance methods on simulated and real data.
+Please also see the final report(https://docs.google.com/document/d/1MH8s1ZH_H15_jIEA2GDgmWwwx_fedcp-hY88ixm1nRc/edit) and the documentation and examples for each function in the package for more details.